SanghitaNath/GRIP_INTERNSHIP_TASK/README.md

-# GRIP_INTERNSHIP_TASK
+# GRIP_INTERNSHIP_TASK 1
-This repository is for The Sparks Foundation GRIP task
+PREDICTION USING SUPERVISED ML
+This is a simple linear regression-based model to predict the percentage score of a student based on the number of study hours.